-a.
-Roles and Responsibilities of Involved Parties.

-- (1) Role of FERC.
-FERC has approval authority for the construction and operation of LNG import and export facilities that are onshore or near shore within state waters.
+- a.
+Roles and Responsibilities of Involved Parties. - (1) Role of FERC.
+FERC has the exclusive authority to approve or deny an application for the siting, construction, expansion, or operation of an LNG terminal located onshore or in state waters.
 This includes LNG facilities that are built beyond the shoreline but are located within state waters and, therefore, do not fall under the jurisdiction of the Deepwater Port Act, as amended (33 U.S.C. § 1501, et seq.).
-FERC is the lead Federal agency responsible for ensuring proposed LNG projects comply with requirements of NEPA, and for preparing the required environmental documents. - (2) Role of Coast Guard.
-The Coast Guard exercises regulatory authority over LNG facilities and the associated LNG vessel traffic, which affect the safety and security of port areas and navigable waterways, under Executive Order 10173; the Magnuson Act (50 U.S.C. § 191); the Ports and Waterways Safety Act of 1972, as amended (33 U.S.C. § 1221, et seq.); and the Maritime Transportation Security Act of 2002 (46 U.S.C. § 701).
+FERC is the lead federal agency responsible for ensuring proposed LNG projects comply with the requirements of NEPA, and for preparing the required environmental documents. - (2) Role of Coast Guard.
+The Coast Guard exercises regulatory authority over waterfront LNG facilities and the associated LNG vessel traffic, which affect the safety and security of port areas and navigable waterways, under Executive Order 10173; the Magnuson Act (50 U.S.C. § 191); the Ports and Waterways Safety Act of 1972, as amended (33 U.S.C. § 1221, et seq.); the Maritime Transportation Security Act of 2002 (46 U.S.C. § 701), and the Safety and Accountability For Every Port Act (46 U.S.C. § 70101).
 The Coast Guard is also responsible for matters related to navigational safety, vessel engineering and construction safety standards, and matters pertaining to the safety of facilities or equipment located in or adjacent to navigable waters.
-As a cooperating agency in FERC's NEPA analysis, and in accordance with 33 CFR Part 127 and 33 CFR Subchapter H (Parts 101 to 106), the Coast Guard makes recommendations to FERC on the suitability of the waterway, assesses the safety and security of the LNG facility as a marine facility, and assesses the safety and security of LNG carrier operations while at berth and during transit to and from the LNG facility while in U.S. territorial waters.
+As a cooperating agency in FERC's NEPA analysis, and in accordance with references (a) and (h), the Coast Guard provides FERC with a recommendation on the suitability of the waterway to support marine traffic associated with the proposed facility.
+The Coast Guard also regulates the safety and security of LNG facilities in accordance with 33 CFR parts 101, 105, and 127.
+Under the auspices of the Port State Control Program and international conventions, the Coast Guard assesses the safety and security of LNG carrier operations while at berth and during transit to and from the LNG facility while in U.S. territorial waters.

-In addition to acting as a cooperating agency to FERC, the Coast Guard reviews the owner or operator's LOI, assesses the suitability of the waterway, and issues an LOR under its regulations.
-The LOR with LOR Analysis attached is provided to FERC (as the siting authority) and to the state and local authorities having jurisdiction, to help assist with their decisions concerning the approval of the LNG facility.
-These documents are also provided to the facility owner and or operator.
+In addition to acting as a cooperating agency to FERC, the Coast Guard reviews the owner or operator's LOI and WSA, assesses the suitability of the waterway covered under the LOI and WSA, and issues an LOR under its regulations.
+The LOR with LOR Analysis attached, enclosures 5 and 6, is provided to FERC (as the siting authority) and to the state and local authorities having jurisdiction, to help assist with their decisions concerning the approval of the LNG facility.
+These documents are also provided to the facility owner and/or operator.

-Nothing in this circular prohibits the COTP from using his or her authority under the Magnuson Act, as codified in 50 U.S.C. § 191 and implemented in 33 CFR Part 6, the Ports and Waterways Safety Act, as codified at 33 U.S.C. § 1221, et seq., and implemented in 33 CFR Parts 127 and 160, and the Maritime Transportation Security Act, as codified at 46 U.S.C. § 70101, et seq., and implemented in 33 CFR Parts 101 to 106, to prohibit LNG transfer operations or LNG vessel movement within his or her area of responsibility if he or she determines that such action is necessary to protect the waterway, port, or marine environment.
+Nothing in this NVIC prohibits the COTP from using his or her authority under the Magnuson Act, as codified in 50 U.S.C. § 191 and implemented in 33 CFR Part 6, the Ports and Waterways Safety Act, as codified at 33 U.S.C. § 1221, et seq., and implemented in 33 CFR Parts 127 and 160, the Safety and Accountability For Every Port Act (46 U.S.C. § 70101 et seq, as amended), and the Maritime Transportation Security Act, as codified at 46 U.S.C. § 70101, et seq., and implemented in 33 CFR Parts 101 to 106, to prohibit LNG transfer operations or LNG vessel movements within his or her area of responsibility if he or she determines that such action is necessary to protect the waterway, port, or marine environment.